 Using the above calculation, their total support is $3,644. ($1,822.5 x 2)

 5.) / 6.)
 Steps 5 and 6 are done the same to get each parent’s share of the obligation.

 CP’s portion of the support obligation is $1,661.66.
 (45.6% x $3,644)

 NCPs portion of the support obligation is $1,982.34.
 (54.4% x $3,644)

 7.)
-Now, rather than finding the difference between their support obligations right away, you first multiply their individual obligations by the percent of the time the other parent has with the child.
+Now, rather than finding the difference between their support obligations right away, you first multiply their individual obligations by the percentage of time the other parent has with the child.
 This finds each parent's new support obligation.